 Packaging and Presentation – 3.5/5

-Both the 72 and 160 count sets have the pencils contained in thin plastic trays within the tin box.
+Both the 72 and 160-count sets have the pencils contained in thin plastic trays within the tin box.
 These trays have grooves that allow the pencils to rest inside of them.
-The trays themselves won’t provide much protection but they are helpful in handling and identifying which pencils you want to use.
+The trays themselves won’t provide much protection but they help handle and identify which pencils you want to use.